We've independently reviewed this article to make sure it's as accurate as we can make it.

-How to Store Food in Your Fridge So It Lasts Longer?
+How to Store Food in My Fridge So It Lasts Longer?

-Follow this quick guide to store food in your fridge correctly, so it can last longer:
+Follow this quick guide to store food in your fridge correctly so that it can last longer:

-- Top shelf: This is where you should store all the ready-to-eat food, such as leftovers and drinks.
-Don’t refrigerate food in cans, and make sure you store all leftovers within two hours of cooking.
+- Top shelf: Store all the ready-to-eat food, such as leftovers and drinks.
+Don’t refrigerate food in cans, and store all leftovers within two hours of cooking.

-- Middle shelves: These shelves have the correct temperature to keep food that is prone to spoiling fresh, such as dairy products, cooked meats, eggs, etc. I recommend leaving these products in the containers they came in, or storing them in a bowl with plastic wrap.
+- Middle shelves: These shelves have the correct temperature to keep food prone to spoiling fresh, such as dairy products, cooked meats, eggs, etc.

-- Lowest shelf: This is the coldest shelf, so I recommend putting in raw meat and fish.
-Make sure you keep this food in its store wrapping, to avoid cross-contamination.
+- Lowest shelf: It is the coldest shelf, so I suggest putting in raw meat and fish.
+Make sure you keep your food in its store wrapping to avoid cross-contamination.

-- Drawer: These compartments are ideal for storing vegetables and fruits.
-Make sure they are stored separately, since they produce different gases that can cause other similar products to spoil.
-I also recommend storing fruit and vegetables in perforated plastic bags and avoiding washing these products before refrigerating.
+- Drawer: They are ideal for storing vegetables and fruits.
+Ensure fruits are stored separately since they produce different gases that can cause other similar products to spoil.
+I also recommend keeping fruit and vegetables in perforated plastic bags and avoiding washing them before refrigerating.

 - Door: You can store condiments and spreads, such as sauces, dressings, or pickles, since these products have natural preservatives.
-Don’t store dairy products in the door because it’s the warmest place inside the fridge and your food may not stay fresh.
+Don’t store dairy products in the door because it’s the warmest place inside the fridge, and your food will not stay fresh.

-If you take anything away, please remember that the best way to clean a moldy fridge is by making your own cleaning solution (equal parts of water and vinegar) and spraying it down on all of your fridge’s surfaces, including drawers, shelves, water dispenser, ice maker, freezer, and door seals.
+Remember that you can easily eliminate mold by making your cleaning solution (equal parts of water and vinegar) and spraying it on your fridge’s surfaces, including drawers, shelves, water dispenser, ice maker, freezer, and door seals.

-Moreover, don’t forget to get rid of any spoiled food and store your products in the correct way, so they can stay fresh for a longer period of time.
+Don’t forget to get rid of spoiled food and store your products correctly so they can stay fresh for a longer period.

 Thank you so much for taking the time to read this article.
-If you ever notice that your refrigerator is not working correctly, please check out our site.
+If you ever notice your refrigerator malfunctioning, please check out our site.
 You’ll find different ways to fix the issue.